JereKuusela/valheim-upgrade_world/README.md

 - `chance=percentage`: Makes a single operation to be applied randomly.
 - `clear=meters`: Overrides the cleared radius when using `locations_remove`.
 - `count=min-max`: Filters objects by their amount.
 Only applies to `objects_count`.
 - `data=key,value,type`: Sets object data.
 Type is only needed if the key doesn't already exist.
 Only applies to `objects_edit`.
 Multiple data values can be set at once.
+Use `_` instead of space bars.
 - `distance=min-max`: Short-hand for setting both distances.
 - `filter=key,value,includeMissing`: Filters object by data value.
 Third parameter must be truthy to include objects that don't have the data value set.
 Only applies to `objects_*` commands.
 Multiple filters can be set at once.
+Use `_` instead of space bars.
 - `force`: Disables player base detection (same as `safeZones=0`).
 - `level=min-max`: Filters objects by their creature level.
 Only applies to `objects_*` commands.
 - `location=id`: Filters objects by their location.
 Only applies to `objects_*` commands.